New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the wireless_push tool do? +

 Build a self-contained native binary (xcodebuild Release / gradle installRelease) and install it on a WIFI-paired phone via the agent's host machine.
 Same long-running build pipeline as wire_push, but routes through the wireless device picker.
 If no paired wireless device is found, the error includes a count of visible-unpaired devices so you can chain wireless_setup_android.
 Returns {ok, exit_code, device, platform, transport, stack, log_path, log_tail, elapsed_sec}.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does wireless_push accept? +